Big Garden Birdwatch 2025

 Big Garden Birdwatch with Birda

-For the second year running, Birda is supporting the RSPB’s Big Garden Birdwatch by providing a fun and easy way for you to log your BGBW bird sightings using the Birda app.
+For the third year running, Birda is supporting the RSPB’s Big Garden Birdwatch by providing a fun and easy way for you to log your BGBW bird sightings using the Birda app.

-For the Big Garden Birdwatch 2024 – running from the 26th to 28th Jan – we have created a simple and intuitive birding session flow that is unique to the RSPB Big Garden Birdwatch.
+For the Big Garden Birdwatch 2025 – running from the 24th to 26th Jan – we have created a simple and intuitive birding session flow that is unique to the RSPB Big Garden Birdwatch.
 This will allow you to log all of your sightings in a timed session and conform to the Big Garden Birdwatch recording rules.

 Once you have finished your Big Garden Birdwatch session on Birda, you will be prompted to submit your sightings via the RSPB’s website.
 You must submit what you see via the RSPB’s website if you want them to be included in the Big Garden Birdwatch results.